Reviews You Can Rely On

 Hoka Bondi 8 Review

-A max-cushioning shoe that doesn’t do anything well
+A max-cushioning shoe that doesn’t make any runs worthwhile

 gearlab tested logo